Buying Home Again After Bankruptcy And Foreclosure

 - More often than not loans fall apart during or close to closing due to the borrower being surprised by and declined due to lender overlays

 Most Lenders do not accept any home buyers while they are in a Chapter 13 Bankruptcy due to their lender overlays.
 Most lenders require two year waiting period after Chapter 13 Bankruptcy discharged date to qualify for VA and FHA Home Loans.
 Under both VA Guidelines and HUD Guidelines, borrowers can qualify for VA and FHA Loans during Chapter 13 Bankruptcy one year into their repayment plan.
-The Gustan Cho Team at Loan Cabin Inc. has no overlays for borrowers in a current Chapter 13 Bankruptcy Repayment Plan nor anyone with a recent Chapter 13 Bankruptcy discharge.
+Gustan Cho Associates has no overlays for borrowers in a current Chapter 13 Bankruptcy Repayment Plan nor anyone with a recent Chapter 13 Bankruptcy discharge.
 It does need to be manual underwriting.

 Re-Establishing Credit After Bankruptcy And After Housing Event